 Long road trips are boring and mind-numbing.
 Let’s face it!
 It’s a fact.
 Even if you are a hardcore traveling enthusiast or a road-trip lover, the 15-hour trip quickly gets boring after the first 50-70 miles, especially when you have been on that trip for a couple of times and you are too familiar with the scenery and everything along the road.
 The noise of the engine and tires beating road and the winds continuously flowing into the cabin is the combination of a good deep sleep any time during the trip.
 Some truck drivers make good friends with the radio to listen to their favorite music to keep themselves awake and interested.
 However, that is also not an effective method, which quickly gets boring after several days of long trips.

 Falling asleep during the trip is very dangerous, not only to the drivers, but also to everyone else on the road and residents living alongside.
 You may think of pulling over to a truck stop to take a good nap before getting back on track.
 That’s a great idea for how to beat drowsiness, but not a really practical way since the truck operator company has a strict schedule for freight transportation and they are not very happy with late delivery or slow freight movement.
 As a long-hour truck driver, you need better ways to fight against sleepiness and keep yourself awake while driving.
-Here are some signs that tell you it’s time you fight a way to prevent sleeping on the road:
+Here are some signs that tell you it’s time you fight a way to prevent sleeping while driving:

 Daydreams, disconnected thoughts and inability to think thoroughly